eunice-nxn/Navilos/README.md

 This repository contains the source codes of the Navilos.
 For the exapanding the understanding of the operating system and ARM, I typed the code manually and executed it on the QEMU emulator used as a virtual machine for x86 or ARM.

+The study reports realted with this project are in [my velog](https://velog.io/@eunice-nxn/Navilos-UART).